mantidproject/documents/Design/y_e_data_storage_modes.md

 ## Introduction

-- Current our data structures for X, Y, and E (both the old ones and the new `Histogram` type) all have multiple personalities.
+- Currently our data structures for X, Y, and E (both the old ones and the new `Histogram` type) all have multiple personalities (`BinEdges` and `Points`, `Counts` and `Frequencies`, `StandardDeviations` and `Variances`).
+  In particular, it is typically not clear what type of data a given `Histogram` is storing at a given point in time.
+- Up to a certain point this is making development of an algorithm more convenient, since all data can just be dumped into anonymous container and be modified arbitrarily at will.
+- However, there are several severe disadvantages:
+  - We have no guarantee about an Algorithm's behavior unless only well trodden paths are followed.
+  - Writing algorithms becomes harder since many checks have to be done to attempt determination of the storage modes.
+  - Some checks may not be correct or even possible, e.g., it is impossible to figure out whether `E` stores variances or standard deviations.
+  - Implied higher risk for bugs in algorithms due to more code to deal with several cases.
-- This makes writing algorithms harder (need to have checks), implies a higher risk for bugs in algorithms, and work flows that appear to be working may actually yield incorrect results.
+  - Work flows that appear to be working may actually yield incorrect results, even if they are constructed from algorithms that are correct when run individually.
 - Ultimate goal: Remove those ambiguities in our data types.

-Clearly this cannot be done any time soon, since not only the data structures need fixing, but all of our algorithms.
+Clearly this cannot be done any time soon, since not only the data structures (including the workspace hierarchy) need fixing, but all of our algorithms.
 This document presents a first step that solves some of the issues, increases safety, and paves the way for future changes that bring us closer to the ultimate goal.

-- Get rid of the concept *distribution data*.
-- All data in `MatrixWorkspace` and `Histogram` is stores as `Counts`.
--

 ## Uncertainties

+We start the discussion with the uncertainties (`E`).
+In this case a simple internal change can fix the current ambiguity.
+The effect is local in all cases and will be invisible on the API level and to the user.
+This is thus not part of the design proposal, but due to the similarities we discuss it here as well.
+Experience gained during refactoring `E` can be used to potentially uncover problems overlooked in the design for `Y`.

 ### Status